UTPugs/discord-pugbot/README.md

-# discord-quotebot
+# discord-pugbot
-> A quote bot for Discord
+> A pug bot for Discord

 ## Design